saradhasarah12/Meat_Freshness_Detection-using-deep-learning/README.md

 # Meat_Freshness_Detection
-Meat Freshness Detection Using Image Dataset
+Meat Freshness Detection Using Image Dataset.
 Dataset is avaiable in the Kaggle